YoungPenguin/UAV_Teensy/README.md

 # UAV_Teensy
+# Covid-19 update 28/03/2020
+Due to Covid-19, this project will be carried out on a more theoretical level than initially expected.
+So if you want to use this controller for your own project, then you will have to wait a little longer for controller confirmation.

+****description comming at the end of this project: 26/6/2020***

 ***IMPORTANT!!!***
  - ***Make sure all inputs and sensors are set in the same direction as the code is written***
  - ***TAKE YOUR F''''' PROPELLERS OFF!***